Camera for Panoramic Photographic Lampshades and MORE

 Detailed instructions of how to use the camera are probably beyond the scope of this article.
 Briefly, however, it is apparent that if one allows the camera to make a 360 degree turn and in the same time the film only makes a 180 degree turn, then the scene will be reproduced within a 180 degree "wedge" of a full circle.
 If one joins the two ends together one will have a cone whose side will have an angle of 60 degrees.
 This, then is also the degree of "elevation" that the camera must be aimed at in order for the image to be properly reproduced.

-In terms of reproduction, one can think of this camera as making a conical
+In terms of reproduction, one can think of this camera as

 projection "map" of the scene in front of it.
-But this is probably getting
+But this is probably

-too esoteric for the purposes of this article and the reader is directed
+too esoteric for the purposes of this article and the reader is

 to the articles listed below, especially the one published in the SPIE